World War I: Peace treaties and national boundaries

-Meanwhile, new nations liberated from German rule viewed the treaty as recognition of wrongs committed against small nations by much larger aggressive neighbours.
-The Peace Conference required all the defeated powers to pay reparations for all the damage done to civilians.
-However, owing to economic difficulties and Germany being the only defeated power with an intact economy, the burden fell largely on Germany.

-Austria-Hungary was partitioned into several successor states, largely but not entirely along ethnic lines.
+Meanwhile, new nations liberated from German rule viewed the treaty as a recognition of wrongs committed against small nations by much larger aggressive neighbours.Austria-Hungary was partitioned into several successor states, largely but not entirely along ethnic lines.
 Apart from Austria and Hungary, Czechoslovakia, Italy, Poland, Romania and Yugoslavia received territories from the Dual Monarchy (the formerly separate and autonomous Kingdom of Croatia-Slavonia was incorporated into Yugoslavia).
-The details were contained in the Saint-Germain-en-Laye and the Treaty of Trianon.
-As a result, Hungary lost 64% of its total population, decreasing from 20.9 million to 7.6 million and losing 31% (3.3 out of 10.7 million) of its ethnic Hungarians.
+The details were contained in the treaties of Saint-Germain-en-Laye and Trianon.
+As a result, Hungary lost 64% of its total population, decreasing from 20.9 million to 7.6 million, and losing 31% (3.3 out of 10.7 million) of its ethnic Hungarians.
 According to the 1910 census, speakers of the Hungarian language included approximately 54% of the entire population of the Kingdom of Hungary.
 Within the country, numerous ethnic minorities were present: 16.1% Romanians, 10.5% Slovaks, 10.4% Germans, 2.5% Ruthenians, 2.5% Serbs and 8% others.
 Between 1920 and 1924, 354,000 Hungarians fled former Hungarian territories attached to Romania, Czechoslovakia, and Yugoslavia.

-The Russian Empire, which had withdrawn from the war in 1917 after the October Revolution, lost much of its western frontier as the newly independent nations of Estonia, Finland, Latvia, Lithuania, and Poland were carved from it.
+The Russian Empire lost much of its western frontier as the newly independent nations of Estonia, Finland, Latvia, Lithuania, and Poland were carved from it.
 Romania took control of Bessarabia in April 1918.